Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-Enter the Logitech G510s gaming keyboard with embedded LCD screen.
-This is a larger non-mechanical keyboard with 18 dedicated programmable buttons, onboard playback and recording devices, monochrome LCD screen and a full host of dedicated media keys and related functions.
+Enter the Logitech G510s gaming keyboard with an embedded LCD screen.
+This is a larger non-mechanical keyboard with 18 dedicated programmable buttons, onboard playback and recording devices, a monochrome LCD screen, and a full host of dedicated media keys and related functions.
 It ships with the main board and instruction manual.
-To customize the programmable buttons, set profiles and record macros, you will need to download the Logitech gaming software.
+To customize the programmable buttons, set profiles, and record macros, you will need to download the Logitech gaming software.

-Setup is easier than most.
+Just like the Logitech G710+ mechanical keyboard, setup is easier than most.
 The keyboard connects via a single USB cable.
 That may not sound impressive.
 But the G510s features 3.5mm jacks for a headphone set and microphone.
 Typically, these ports are merely a pass-through for your motherboard’s onboard audio devices or that of an aftermarket sound card.
-You would plug your headset into the keyboard and plug the keyboard’s corresponding set of headphone and mic jacks into your PC.
+You would plug your headset into the keyboard and plug the keyboard’s corresponding set of headphones and mic jacks into your PC.
 The Logitech G510s has its own set of playback and recording devices nestled within the keyboard.
 Plug your stereo headset/mic into the 3.5mm ports on the G510s and a new set of playback and recording devices will be available for you to choose in the general Windows audio devices.
 This is extremely handy and the stereo audio quality is great.
 It also frees up the headphones and mic ports on your PC.

-With the software you can also make some key changes to the LCD screen.
+With the software, you can also make some key changes to the LCD screen.
 First, this is a monochrome LCD so unfortunately background and text share the same color. that said you can still have some fun.
 The G510s comes with some supported applets built in.
-You get a time piece with clock and date, Countdown timer to help you track cooldowns for powers and the like, RSS Reader, performance monitor, media display and profile selector.
+You get a timepiece with a clock and date, Countdown timer to help you track cooldowns for powers and the like, RSS Reader, a performance monitor, media display, and profile selector.
 The RSS Reader is cool but there is no way to cycle back through unread RSS feeds.
 You can only go forward and loop back around to the top.
 The performance monitor is nice and shows percentages of CPU and memory usage.
-The media display is a total novelty and only shows a meter of remaining play time.
+The media display is a total novelty and only shows a meter of remaining playtime.

-It’s the little things that make general of G510s so awesome.
+It’s the little things that make the general of G510s so awesome.
 The dedicated media keys are fantastic.
 There is a dial for volume, and buttons to play/pause and skip forward and back through tracks and/or your media playlists.
-The 18 programmable buttons offer wealth of customization options.
+The 18 programmable buttons offer a wealth of customization options.
 But that can be tripled as each key can hold 3 different macros for a total of 54 functions in all.
-The board is well laid out, sturdy without being overly heavy and awkward like the massive S.T.R.I.K.E.
+The board is well laid out, and sturdy without being overly heavy and awkward like the massive S.T.R.I.K.E.
 7 and typing on it is a treat.
 I often go on about the speed and lack of latency afforded users with mechanical key switches.
-Agian the G510s is not mechanical.
+Again, the G510s are not mechanical.
 But typing is no less speedy and responsive.
-Also these key switches are much quieter than the more audible variations of CherryMX key switches.
+Also, these key switches are much quieter than the more audible variations of CherryMX key switches.

 There really only a few niggling gripes of note for Logitech’s newest LCD keyboard.
 There is no USB hub.
-That single color monochrome sceen is one and the limited feature set on some of its supported applets.
+That single-color monochrome screen is one and the limited feature sets on some of its supported applets.
 But I also found the colored backlighting (adjustable in the Gaming Software) to be much to dim with no brightness settings (on and off don’t count).
 Weigh that against what it does well and you have a one-sided argument favoring performance and ultimately the user.

 · Fantastic speed and comfort